-This course focuses on planning for multilevel, structured, exciting learning experiences for students with diverse characteristics.
-Content includes knowledge concerning learning styles, challenges to learning for all students including those with autism, working with parents and educational personnel, use of learning theories and models of teaching, and developing critical thinking in students.
-Candidates enrolled in EDU 306 need to complete 15 hours of fieldwork in Special Education.
+This course focuses on planning for multi-level, structured learning experiences for students with diverse characteristics and learning abilities.
+This course will include: gaining knowledge of learning styles, understanding challenges that impact learning, differentiation, working with parents and other educational personnel, using learning theories and models of teaching to maximized student learning, and fostering the development of critical thinking skills in all students.
+This course requires 25 hours of fieldwork in a special education and/or ELL setting.
+EDU 201 & EDU 206 Fducation

-EDU-201, EDU-206

-EDU 314: Social Studies Methods
+EDU 314 : Social Studies Methods

 Using the New York State Learning Standards as a guide, the function and organization of social studies in the elementary school will be addressed.
 Candidates will be guided in selection of content, use of materials and application of specific teaching methods and unit development.

-EDU 206/PSY 206, EDU 306, , EDU 309 Co-Requisites:
+EDU 206/PSY 206, EDU 306, , EDU 309

-EDU-307
+Education EDU-307